-- CLOSE ALL Close all open test documents.
-Available only in Document Menu.
-This command closes all open test documents, prompting the user if the test has not been saved. - CASCADE Arrange the windows so that they overlap.
-Available only in Document Menu.
+CLOSE ALL - Close all open test documents.

+This command closes all open test documents, prompting the user if the test has not been saved.

+CASCADE - Arrange the windows so that they overlap.

 This command will cause all the currently open files to overlap each other.
 They are overlapped in a cascading fashion so that the title bars of each window can be seen by the operator.
-The active window is always placed on top. - TILE Arrange the windows in non-overlapping tiles.
-Available only in Document Menu.
+The active window is always placed on top.

+TILE - Arrange the windows in non-overlapping tiles.

 This command will cause all the currently open files to be arranged as individual tiles on the monitor.
 The active window is indicated by a highlighted title bar.